 Hint: The proof is similar to that of Theorem 9.8.
 The difficult case is the one where φ has the form $\exists x \ \psi$ and ψ is a conjunction.
 Define f as the following conjunction.
-All conjuncts of ψ not containing x are also conjuncts of f; for every conjunct of f0 of the form f1 or f2 or f3 contains a conjunct f3 aconjunct f4 or f5 or every two conjuncts of f6 containing f7 contains a conjunct obtained by "quantifying f7 away": for example, if the conjuncts are f7 and f8 are the sum of two old constants, the new constants are bounded by f3 but f4 or f5 are the form f6 are the sum of two old constants, the new constants are bounded by f4 but f5 are the form f6 are the form f6 but f6 but f7 but f8 but f9 but f9
+All conjuncts of ψ not containing x are also conjuncts of f; for every conjunct of f0 of the form f1 or f2 or f3 contains a conjunct f3 contains a conjunct last f4 is for every two conjuncts of f5 containing f6 containing f7 contains a conjunct obtained by "quantifying f8 away": for example, if the conjuncts are f8 and f9 and f9 are the sum of two old constants, the new constants are bounded by f3 are f4.